 In order for them not to get exhausted, children also need a break from schoolwork.
 You can let them play with their gizmos by loading it with a multitude of child-friendly games.
 You can use it as a method of reward if they’ve accomplished their household chores or if they excelled in class.

 But, make sure that these games are appropriate for their age.
 If you want, you can play with them and make it your bonding moment.
 It is also important to be strict about their usage by setting a maximum time they should spend with their smartphones.
+For more information, you can have a look on the Ultimate Screen Time Guide For Kids by Jenny Silverstone.
 Keep in mind that although these devices allow them to access hundreds of mobile games, nothing beats recreational activities.

 These are the top five benefits of a smart device to your children.
 As good as it is, we can’t deny the fact that it can also bring some negative effects to them.
 It can be highly addictive and can also cause a distraction from their studies.
 It also opens the door to cyberbullying and restricted content online.
 That is why it is always important to monitor and control their usage.
 As a Digital Mom, have you given your kid a smartphone?
 Share your experiences with us.